Laphet/FCF_HOMO/README.md

 - cufftExecC2R(), cufftExecZ2D(),
 - cufftDestroy().

 ### FFTW implementation
+Use the following commands to configure fftw:
+./configure --prefix=${HOME}/fftw --enable-single --enable-avx512 --enable-openmp

 ### References
 [1] Makhoul, J. (1980).
 A fast cosine transform in one and two dimensions.